Savory Chicken Potpie Recipe

 - 1/2 cup heavy whipping cream

 - 1. Preheat oven to 375°.
 Rub chicken with 1 tablespoon olive oil and season with salt and pepper to taste; transfer to a shallow roasting pan.
-In a large bowl, toss potatoes, carrots, mushrooms, celery, leek onion and garlic with herbs and remaining oil; place around chicken.
+In a large bowl, toss potatoes, carrots, mushrooms, celery, leek, onions and garlic with herbs and remaining oil; place around chicken.

 - 2. Bake, uncovered, 1 hour or until chicken juices run clear and vegetables are tender.
 Remove chicken from pan to cool.
 Remove vegetables with a slotted spoon to a large bowl; add peas and pimientos.
 Pour drippings and loosened browned bits from roasting pan into a measuring cup.
 Skim fat, reserving 2 tablespoons fat.